sdslabs/makers-21/README.md

 ## Rules
 There are no ground rules but one - *no plagarism*.
 We will invalidate the submission if we find such case.
 After all, this competition is for learning.
 Deadline for submissions: __20 March 2021 2359 Hours__.

 Double check if you are in the [SDSLabs open source discord server](https://discord.gg/jRXZp35qtN) to interact with us.
-Keep an eye out on the discord server for imporant announcements.
-We'll also be organising Mentorship Weekends here during which SDSLabs members will be available throughout the weekend to assist you with your projects.
+Keep an eye out on the discord server for important announcements.
+We'll also be organising Mentorship Weekends at the server during which SDSLabs members will be available throughout the weekend to assist you with your projects.

 ## Eligibility
 Any student of IIT Roorkee is eligible to make a submission and interact with us regarding their project.
 However, only freshers are eligible for the prizes.
 Also, Makers is an individual participation event.